bmabir17/tran_dao/README.md

 # tran_dao

-A Relief Distribution app to record and suggest where more relief is needed according to the past data points
+A COVID-19 Relief Distribution app to record and suggest where more relief is needed according to the past data points.
+So that people who needs food more can be given more effectivly